They creep closer, but birds and other animals give them away

 fawn hiding beneath our tent's patio

-We've posted even more leopard pics on a separate page
+We've posted more leopard pics on a "bonus page"

 And a third the next morning while waiting for our plane!